 The Connecticut Oral Health Initiative: Our History

-The Connecticut Oral Health Initiative (COHI) was founded in 2000-2001 as an outgrowth of both a Connecticut State Dental Association Committee and a result of the Surgeon-General’s issuance of the first-ever Report on Oral Health in America.
+The Connecticut Oral Health Initiative (COHI) was founded in 2000-2001 as an outgrowth of a Connecticut State Dental Association committee and a result of the Surgeon-General’s issuance of the first-ever Report on Oral Health in America.
 It was ahead of its time as a pure advocacy organization seeking to create health care system changes to include oral and dental health, pressing for increased access to quality dental care for all of Connecticut’s citizens.
-The Connecticut Health Foundation perceived its worth and was the first funder of the Initiative or COHI.
+The Connecticut Health Foundation perceived its worth and was the first funder of COHI.
 With the aid of Donald Green of Wilson/Green Associates and Richard Tomeo, a pro bono attorney with Robinson and Cole, a Constitution and By-Laws were created.
 COHI obtained a 501(c)3 designation in 2001.

 With the settlement of the law suit, the State now had to comply with its provisions.
 COHI worked with the Connecticut State Dental Association to recruit a new cadre of dentists to join in making access to good dental care easier, especially for HUSKY children and their parents, with the numbers of Medicaid dental providers increasing from a scant 200 to almost 1,900 in 2014.
 COHI contributed to the development of the first ever State Oral Health Improvement Plan for 2007 – 2012 and its second generation for 2013- 2018.
 COHI was instrumental, along with other partners, in getting a statute passed that created a permanent Office of Oral Health Director in the Department of Public Health.
 The aid of Judith Blei Governmental Affairs, a lobbying firm in Hartford, has been instrumental in gaining access to the Legislature, giving COHI an opportunity to educate these individuals about the worth and need for good oral health care.
 Some of these have become Oral Health Champions during their tenures, so necessary to assist COHI attain its goals.
 There is a lot more that COHI has accomplished, but space is limited to list them here.
 We are proud of what we have done to promote and to educate about good oral and dental health!